 \section{Dyonic Black Holes}

-Equations~(\ref{eq em final}) and (\ref{eq gravity final}) make up an Einstein-Born-Infeld system that is equivalent to the system formed by Eqs.~(\ref{eq em 0}) and (\ref{eq grav 0}).
+Equations~(\ref{eq em final}) and (\ref{eq gravity final}) make up an Einstein--Born--Infeld system that is equivalent to the system formed by Eqs.~(\ref{eq em 0}) and (\ref{eq grav 0}).
 Its spherically symmetric solutions have been widely studied, and we refer the reader to \cite{review_beltran} (and references therein) for a comprehensive review on this topic.
-This geometry has been studied in standard Einstein-Born-Infeld contexts \cite{Salazar, Breton} and also in the anomalous determinantal context \cite{afonso et al}.
+This geometry has been studied in standard Einstein--Born--Infeld contexts \cite{Salazar, Breton} and also in the anomalous determinantal context \cite{afonso et al}.

-We are interested in the capabilities of this type of theory for smoothing singularities; as an example we solve the field equations for the solution corresponding to a dyonic black hole, where both the electric and magnetic monopoles are present.
+We are interested in the capabilities of this type of theory for smoothing singularities; as an example we solve the field equations for the solution corresponding to a dyonic BH, where both the electric and magnetic monopoles are present.